bus710/golang-dev-env-setting/README.md

 ```
 $ go build cmd/hello/main.go
-$ ./hello
+$ ./main

 Hello, world.
 ```

-If you have an issue that saying about an import error, you may edit the first line of your go.mod file to match as where the main.go is (from "module hello" to "module ./cmd/app/main.go").
+If you have an issue that saying about an import error, you may edit the first line of your go.mod file to match as where the main.go is (probably "module ./cmd/app/main.go").

 ### Get Delve \(Golang Debugger\)